PerfectlySoft/PerfectDocs/guide/thread.md

 This object is generally used in one of two ways:

-* By passing a closure/function which accepts zero parameters and returns some abitrary type, followed by zero or more calls to `.then`
+* By passing a closure/function which accepts zero parameters and returns some arbitrary type, followed by zero or more calls to `.then`

 Example: Count to three on another thread